nucleuslabs/form-capacitor/README.md

 Form-capacitor uses mobx 4 (for IE support) and a mobx-state-tree to manage form state.
-This style of observable based state management allows you to develop forms that only re-render components where the state has changed for the inputs affected by the User interactions.
+This style of observable based state management allows you to develop forms that only re-render input components where the state has changed for the inputs affected by the User interactions.
 The data for the form is pre generated into a mobx state tree from the json-schema and then